f3-factory/F3com-data/sql-mapper/main.md

 int erase( [ string|array $filter = NULL ] )
 ```

-Perform a SQL `DELETE FROM $this->table WHERE $filter` on the table specified when instanciating the mapper.
+This deletes the current mapped record.
+If a `$filter` is given, it performs a SQL `DELETE FROM $this->table WHERE $filter` on the table specified when instanciating the mapper.
+Notice that erase event hooks are skipped when `$filter` is present.

 ### reset
 **Reset the cursor**